A Great or Little Thing: Plot

 Sofia meets with the heads of the gangs, offering her criminal empire to whoever captures Oz, preparing to leave Gotham for good.
 After treating his wound and meeting with Victor, Oz goes to city hall to talk with Councilman Sebastian Hady.
 He exposes Sofia's actions, claiming that the base of operations belonged to Maroni.
 He paints the Maronis as killing Alberto, that Sofia retaliated by killing Sal's wife and son, and orchestrated the explosion in Crown Point.
 Oz offers to give Hady full credit for restoring peace to Crown Point and ending the gang war in exchange for access to and influence over the council.
 Hady reveals that Mayor Reál is investigating Falcone's associates, which includes Oz himself.
 While Oz is there, Victor receives a call from Link, Zhao's deputy.
 As Oz leaves, he is ambushed by Zhao's gang and forced to accompany them.

 After burning her belongings and her father's mansion, Sofia meets with Zhao's gang in the airport to face Oz.
 Suddenly, Link and Zhao's gang turn against him and kill Zhao and her henchmen and release Oz, who forces her to take a ride in the car with him.
 While doing so, the other gang leaders across Gotham are killed by their deputies.
 He takes her to the docks, where she continues mocking his mother.
 Accepting her fate, she turns around as Oz loads a gun.
 However, she is surprised when helicopters and police cruisers arrive, arresting her.
 Oz visits Francis at the hospital and is devastated to learn that she had a stroke, leaving her in a vegetative state.
 Oz refuses to accept this and pleads for his mother to claim that she is proud of him.

 Later on, Oz thanks Victor for helping him, lamenting that he saw him during his worst time.
 Victor confides that they are like family.
-Oz reacts to this by strangling Victor to death, ignoring his pleas.
+Oz reacts to this by strangling Victor to death, claiming that family makes him weak.
 After stealing Victor's money to make it look like a robbery, Oz drops his driver's license in a nearby river and walks off.
 In Arkham Asylum, Dr. Rush visits Sofia in her cell.
 He hands her a letter from Selina Kyle, who claims to be her half-sister.
 Having bought a new car, Oz takes a bedridden Francis to a penthouse suite overlooking the city skyline, stating that he has finally fulfilled his promise to her; a single tear rolls down her eye.
 He leaves her to join Eve in a dance, who roleplays as his mother, telling him nothing can stop him now.
 Outside, the Bat-Signal shines in the distance.